-Allow other users to activate and start remote monitor function Options: On Do not allow users to access to the remote monitor function Off Default: Off
+Options: On Allow other users to activate and start remote monitor function

+Off Do not allow users to access to the remote monitor function

 Notes: The function may be assigned to one of the function keys.
-For more details, please check chapter 0
+For more details, please check chapter 12.6 Preset Keys on page 124.

-Remote Kill Decode
+12.9.3 Remote Kill Decode 1